 Automated release progressionTime-based milestone advancementConfigured per milestone

-SafeguardMetric-based condition that pauses releasesUses impact metrics
+SafeguardMetric-based condition that disables an environment or pauses release plan automationUses impact metrics

 How release management works